 • Acuity has native features that handle billing, invoicing, and online payment processing, while Calendly offers third-party integrations that do the same.

-• While Calendly has more overall integrations (over 100), Acuity connects with a handful of handy apps that Calendly lacks, including account and invoicing programs such as QuickBooks, FreshBooks Classic, and FreshBooks Cloud Accounting, as well as ClassPass, ReferralCandy, Reviewrai, and Daylite.
+• While Calendly has more overall integrations (over 150), Acuity connects with a handful of handy apps that Calendly lacks, including account and invoicing programs such as QuickBooks, FreshBooks Classic, and FreshBooks Cloud Accounting, as well as ClassPass, ReferralCandy, ReviewRail, and Daylite.

 • Acuity is more cost-effective than Calendly for teams of 4+.

-Overall, Calendly is better suited for general scheduling needs, while Acuity is geared toward service-based businesses.
+Overall, Calendly is better suited for general scheduling needs, while Acuity is geared toward service-based businesses and stands out from most Acuity Scheduling alternatives in that category.

 Acuity’s plans (billed monthly) include: